 Exercise your puppy or dog before crating him; that way, he’ll be ready to lie down and rest.

-A safe toy, such as a Kong with some treats or frozen peanut butter inside, will help keep him occupied while he’s crated.
+A safe, durable toy, such as a Kong with some treats or frozen peanut butter inside, will help keep him occupied while he’s crated.